-The law on the crime of petty theft is found at California penal code sections 484 and 488.
+The law on the crime of petty theft is found at California penal code sections 484, 488 and 490.1(a).

 In order for the district attorney to prove that the defendant is guilty of petty theft under PC 484 or 488, the district attorneys will have to prove beyond a reasonable doubt that the defendant took property or money with a value less than $950 from another person or business with the intent to never return the property or money.

 Petty theft charged under PC 484 or 488 is distinguished from grand theft by value.
 Any theft under $950 dollars is considered petty theft and is usually charged under PC 484 or 488.
-Grand theft is usually charged under California penal code section 484(a) or 487 other penal code section depending on the items that were stolen and how the items were stolen.
+Grand theft is usually charged under California penal code section 484(a) or 487, or some other penal code section depending on the items that were stolen and how the items were stolen.

 Property, for purposes of PC 488 can be any tangible item like clothing, books, cells phones, etc. Money can be actual cash or some form of credit such as a credit cards or gift cards.
 However, theft of credit cards is usually charged as acquiring credit card or bank card without permission PC 484e.

 To take property from another person means that the defendant actually physically took the property or money from another person, as opposed to converting the property by fraud or embezzlement.

 For example, if the defendant used fraud to trick under person into giving the defendant the victim's money then the defendant may be charged with petty theft under PC 488 (assuming the value of the loss to the victim was under $950), but the more common charge in this situation would be theft by false pretenses (PC 532).

 Also, if the defendant was already in possession of money or property that belonged to another person, but the defendant converted the money or property to his or her personal use without permission and with having the intent to never return the property or money, then petty theft may be charged under PC 484(a) or 488, but the more common charged in this situation would be embezzlement.